Absolute and Elapsed Time Computation

 In this case, two timers are generated, running at rates A and C respectively.
 The timing engine updates the timers as the tasks associated with rates A and C execute.
 Blocks executing at rates A and C obtain time data from the timers associated with rates A and C.

-64-bit counter will not overflow for more than 500 years.
-See Timers in Asynchronous Tasks and Control Memory Allocation for Time Counters for more information.
+MHz, a 64-bit counter will not overflow for more than 500 years.
+See Timers in Asynchronous Tasks and Control Memory Allocation for Time Counters for more

 Some blocks, such as the Discrete-Time Integrator block, perform computations requiring the elapsed time (delta T) since the previous block execution.
 Blocks requiring elapsed time data must register the requirement (see Access Timers Programmatically).
 A triggered subsystem then allocates and maintains a single elapsed time counter if required.
 This timer functions at the subsystem level, not at the individual block level.
 The timer is generated if the triggered subsystem (or a unconditionally executed subsystem within the triggered subsystem) contains one or more blocks requiring elapsed time data.